JohnVinyard/experiments/growing-gan-audio/README.md

 ## Future Investigations

+- Try this on a simpler dataset (NSynth?)
 - While noisy, the samples _do_ have some musical structure, and sound piano-like.
 Is it possible to add an additional, explicit penalty for overly noisy samples?
 Would the discriminator benefit from seeing a spectrogram